scala-steward/wire-signals/README.md

 ![Scala CI](https://github.com/wireapp/wire-signals/workflows/Scala%20CI/badge.svg)

 About two thirds of Wire Android code is written is Scala making it unique among Android apps - most of them being implemented in Java and/or Kotlin.
 Wire is a messenger and as such it must be very responsive: it has to quickly react to any events coming from the backend, as well as from the user, and from the Android OS itself.
-For the last years the Android team developed its own implementation of event streams and "signals" - special event streams with caches holding the last propagated value.
+The Wire Android team developed its own implementation of event streams and "signals" - special event streams with caches holding the last propagated value.
 They proved to be a very flexible and concise way of handling events all over the Scala code in Wire.

 Wire Signals are used extensively in our application, from [fetching and decoding data from another device](https://github.com/wireapp/wire-android-sync-engine/blob/develop/zmessaging/src/main/scala/com/waz/service/push/PushService.scala) to [updating the list of messages displayed in a conversation](https://github.com/wireapp/wire-android/blob/develop/app/src/main/scala/com/waz/zclient/messages/MessagesController.scala).